Zur deutschen Fassung dieses Artikels.

 “You should write a book,” Branka says as our ways part, asking if she can take a photo of me.
 When I offer a photograph together, she refuses, giving her age as a reason.
 “But I am already 73.”
 If I meet such talkative people on every train, then the book about the longest train journey in the world could indeed become interesting.

 Disembarking in Prague, I glance into the compartment vacated by the four Bavarian boys: a crate of beer, all bottles empty, some of them broken, the floor sticky.
-The Germans with their anti-Slavic superiority complex should have to look at this.
+The Germans with their anti-Slavic superiority complex should be forced to take a look at this.
 I still hear them blaring and swearing throughout the railway station, wishing that there was one Soviet sniper left from 1968 to take them out.
 I’d rather see some blood spilled than more beer.

 Next, an Asian boy sits down and plays as masterly as if he had four hands.
-Maybe he is from Nagasaki or Fukushima.
-The travelers who are usually rushing through the station are stopping, their faces lighting up with joy.
+Maybe he is from Hiro- or Fukushima.
+The travelers who usually rush through the station are stopping, their faces lighting up with joy.
 But then, the mobile phone of the Japanese guy rings.
 He already has to leave.
 What a pity.

 The most beautiful place in the Prague railway station is the old waiting hall, relic of a time in which train stations were flagships and temples of welcome for their respective cities, in which the railway served the people and the coalescing of the country.
 Now, where everything has to make economic sense, there are hardly any waiting halls.
 They have been replaced by shops, bistros, snack bars, sushi bars and so on.
 Those who wait are supposed to purchase and to consume, for else they are useless in capitalism.
 Just sitting around, reading, talking to each other, contemplating, sleeping, these are almost rebellious acts.